Witiko/doctoral-thesis/main.md

 ← I aimed to answer three research questions:

-1. Can semantic matching techniques that use token embeddings improve the accuracy of math information retrieval?
+1. Can semantic matching techniques that use token embeddings improve the accuracy of math information retrieval systems?

-2. Can semantic matching techniques based on token embeddings be reasonably fast for math information retrieval?
+2. Can semantic matching techniques based on token embeddings be reasonably fast for math information retrieval systems?

 3. Can learning-to-rank techniques consistently improve accuracy compared to individual math information retrieval systems?